Bedtime Stories (album): Legacy

 "Beyond offering Madonna's final word on the scandal of her sexuality, [Bedtime Stories] pivots to address the misconception that her sexual persona limited her versatility as an artist [...] [it] prove[s] that [she] owned her sexuality and would not be eclipsed by it".

 — —Mary Von Aue commenting on the album.

 Bedtime Stories has been referred to as one of the best albums of 1994, and the 1990s decade.

-From Vice, Mary Von Aue deemed it Madonna's most important work; she said that, although it was marketed as an "apology" for the singer's sexually explicit behavior from the past, she instead offered a "lyrical #sorrynotsorry and a response to the problem of female musicians being scrutinized for their sexuality rather than their music".
+In Vice, Mary Von Aue deemed it Madonna's most important work; she said that, although it was marketed as an "apology" for her sexually explicit behavior, she instead offered a "lyrical #sorrynotsorry and a response to the problem of female musicians being scrutinized for their sexuality rather than their music".
 Despite not being "the first album that comes to mind when discussing Madonna's legacy", Bedtime Stories is the "most relevant to many of the cultural conversations that are still happening.
 Had she acquiesced to the public's call for apology, it could have set a dangerous standard for how the public can decree an artist's silence, and it would have allowed the categories for female singers to remain in place", concluded Von Aue.

 Stan Hawkins from the University of Leeds saw the record as a "significant point of arrival in [Madonna's] maturity by planting her firmly within new realms of production, performance, and songwriting".
 According to Idolators Bianca Gracie, "Bedtime Stories displayed the evolution of a soulful singer [...] [it] proved that Madonna never lost her edge; she just decided to soften it so that her image could regroup".
 For Peter Piatkowski, the "peak of respectability" Madonna reached in the mid-to-late 1990s with Evita and Ray of Light (1998), began with the "more conciliatory image and sound" she adopted for Bedtime Stories.
 From Philadelphia magazine, Patrick DeMarco opined that, "it's not just the insatiable pure-pop moments laced throughout [Bedtime Stories] that make it great.
 This is the record that cemented Madonna as the icon we know today", as it saw her working with the producers that would help "define her sound" for the next decade.
-On this vein, the staff of Billboard said that Bedtime Stories found Madonna "in transition, swiveling away from explicit sexuality and relying on R&B and balladry before she dove headfirst into dance music four years later", a sentiment that was echoed by Troy L. Smith.
+In this vein, the staff of Billboard said that Bedtime Stories found Madonna "in transition, swiveling away from explicit sexuality and relying on R&B and balladry before she dove headfirst into dance music four years later", a sentiment that was echoed by Troy L. Smith.